lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

 ### 2019
+- Never Split the Difference: Negotiating As If Your Life Depended On It (November)
 - Factotum by Charles Bukowski (September)
 - The Subtle Art of Not Giving a F*ck by Mark Manson (July)
 - The Everything Store: Jeff Bezos and the Age of Amazon by Brad Stone (June)